toddknutson/software_tips/gnu_screen.md

 	```

 * If you have multiple screen sessions running, find the name of the session that you want to re-attach (e.g. `2020-03-19a`).
-* To reconnect to a screen session, provide the full session name including the prefixed numbers (e.g. `27223.2020-03-19a`):
+* To reconnect to a screen session, replace SESSIONNAME below with the full session name including the prefixed numbers (e.g. `27223.2020-03-19a`):

 	```
 	screen -rd SESSIONNAME